 In July and August you can go for a swim or hang out at the new Harbor Bath, a vibrant meeting point and oasis.
 The Harbor Bath is designed by the famous Danish architect Bjarke Ingels Group BIG.
 The triangular floating complex comprises a rectangular 50-metre-long swimming pool, a circular diving pool, square children's pools and two saunas.
 Take a walk on the elevated plan walkway, which doubles as a viewing platform overlooking the pools and water beyond.
 The promenade deck is open 24 hours a day throughout the year.

-There are lots and lots of new things going on in Aarhus Ø, and most recently this area got its very own observation tower.
+There are lots and lots of new things going on in Aarhus Ø, and it also has its very own observation tower.
 You can climb the tower and enjoy a panoramic view of the city and the bay of Aarhus.